 Answer: No. Registration of a trademark is not compulsory.
 However, the registration is the prima facie evidence of the proprietorship of the trademark under registration.
-However, it is to be noted that no suit can be instituted for infringement of unregistered trademarks.
+However, it is to be noted that no suit can be instituted for the infringement of unregistered trademarks.
 For unregistered marks, action can be brought against any person for passing off goods or services as the goods of another person or as services provided by another person.

 Answer: Yes, the filed mark is allowed to be amended as per the provision of Section 22 of the Trademarks Act, which allows the amendment of the mark provided it does not amount to a substantial change in the character of the mark as such.
-Any superficial or insignificant character or feature of the said mark is allowed to be amended if a request filed in the prescribed format along with 16 copies of the amended label mark.
+Any superficial or insignificant character or feature of the said mark is allowed to be amended if a request is filed in the prescribed format along with 16 copies of the amended label mark.

 Answer: One can directly file a trademark in the jurisdiction of interest with or without taking priority of domestic mark.
 Another mode of international registration of a trademark is facilitated through the Madrid Protocol which acts as a vehicle to enable registration in multiple countries taking priority of one of the countries.
 This priority has to be claimed within six months.
 Please note that not all countries are members of the Madrid Protocol and allow filing through this system.
 A list of jurisdictions that can be accessed through Madrid Protocol for filing trademarks is available here.